open-guides/og-aws/README.md

 ### Basics

 * Lambda is a relatively new service (launched at end of 2014) that offers a different type of compute abstraction: A user-defined function that can perform a small operation, where AWS manages provisioning and scheduling how it is run.
-* This abstraction has grown to be called “serverless” since you don't explicitly manage server inistances, as with EC2.
+* This abstraction has grown to be called “serverless” since you don't explicitly manage any server instances, as you would with EC2.
 (This term is a bit confusing since the functions themselves do of course run on servers managed by AWS.)
 * Adoption of Lambda has grown very rapidly in 2015, with many use cases that traditionally would be solved by managing EC2 services migrating to serverless architectures.
-* The [Awesome Serverless](https://github.com/anaibol/awesome-serverless) list gives a good set of examples of modern tools.
+* The [Awesome Serverless](https://github.com/anaibol/awesome-serverless) list gives a good set of examples of the relatively immature, modern set of tools and frameworks around Lambda.

-[🚧 Please help expand this section.]
+🚧 *Please help expand this section.*

 ## Route 53